OrvilleChomer/simpleParalax/README.md

 # simpleParallax Repo
-Simple Parallax JavaScript Library
+A Simple Parallax JavaScript Library.

  Simple Parallax for web page.
    A non-accurate (just going for relatively good looking), very easy to use library for adding paralax effect to your web page.
-   Users will see the
+   Users will see the parallax effect as they move their mouse over the page.

    Add the following line to your web page: